I am an Assistant Professor at the University of South Carolina’s School of Journalism and Mass Communications.

 BA with Honors in Political Science, 2014

-An expanding collection of tools I’ve created to aid in my own research.
+An expanding collection of tools I originally created to aid in my own research.
+The unifying theme is the ability to report and visualize the results of regression models.
 Most popular are functions that provide a streamlined, customizable summary of regressions (including robust standard error support) in the console, HTML/LaTeX/Word tables, and coefficient plots.
 A few other tools have been described in my blog and elsewhere.